Updated April 2025 — UK & London Rates

 🏠 Build Cost Calculator

 Our house build cost calculator uses 2025 BCIS-aligned cost-per-m² rates adjusted for your location, quality and project type.
 It covers rear extension costs, loft conversion costs per m², full house refurbishment and new build cost estimates.
-Results are typically accurate to ±15–20% — use as a feasibility guide before getting written quotes.
+Results are typically accurate to plus or minus 15 to 20% and are best used as a feasibility guide before getting written quotes.

 💷 Stamp Duty Calculator 2025

-Our SDLT calculator is updated for the April 2025 stamp duty changes — the nil-rate band has reverted to £125,000 for standard buyers and £300,000 for first-time buyers.
-We cover all buyer types: first-time buyer stamp duty, home movers, buy-to-let stamp duty, additional properties and limited company purchases in England, Scotland (LBTT) and Wales (LTT).
+Our SDLT calculator is updated for the April 2025 stamp duty changes.
+The nil-rate band has reverted to £125,000 for standard buyers and £300,000 for first-time buyers.
+Moreover, we cover all buyer types including first-time buyer stamp duty, home movers, buy-to-let stamp duty, additional properties and limited company purchases in England, Scotland and Wales.

 🧱 Brick & Concrete Calculators

-Our brick calculator tells you how many bricks per m² you need — 60 for half-brick walls, 120 for full-brick, 10 for lightweight blocks.
+Our brick calculator tells you how many bricks per m² you need.
+Half-brick walls use 60, full-brick walls use 120, and lightweight blocks use 10 per m².
 Our concrete calculator works out cement, sand and aggregate for C10 to C30 mixes.
-Both tools include wastage allowances and can output in bags or bulk tonnes — ideal for DIY and trade use.
+In addition, both tools include wastage allowances and can output results in bags or bulk tonnes.

-About These Calculators — UK & London 2025
+About Our Construction Cost Calculators — UK & London 2026

-All construction cost calculators on this page are maintained by Signature Build Properties, a London-based design and build contractor with 15+ years experience across all London boroughs.
+All construction cost calculators on this page are maintained by Signature Build Properties, a London-based design and build contractor with 15+ years of experience across all London boroughs.
 Rates are reviewed quarterly against BCIS data, Federation of Master Builders surveys and live tender returns.
+As a result, our figures reflect current market conditions for 2026.

-Our extension cost calculator London uses base rates of £2,200–£3,800/m² with location multipliers for inner London (×1.30), outer London (×1.15) and UK regions down to ×0.78 for the North East.
-Our stamp duty calculator reflects the April 2025 changes in full, including the reverted nil-rate bands and the 5% additional dwelling surcharge introduced in October 2024.
+Our extension cost calculator London uses base rates of £2,200 to £3,800/m² with location multipliers for inner London, outer London and UK regions.
+Our stamp duty calculator reflects the April 2025 changes in full, including the reverted nil-rate bands and the 5% additional dwelling surcharge.
+Furthermore, our material calculators are based on BS EN 771-1 standard brick dimensions and BS EN 206 concrete mix design ratios.

 Ready to Start Your Project?